andre-cat/md-training/README.md

 # md-workout

-Markdown practice with physical training routines.
+Markdown practice with physical training routines to generate an html web page.